 - Pair: Work together in real time.
 It should be possible for anyone working from home to make updates and for a collaborator to see and comment on the updates.
 Multiple people can import footage or videos, allowing teams to contribute

-- Team: Groups can review and download each other's work from a shared Workspace like our internal Content Marketing Workspace below.
+- Team: Groups can review and download each other's work from a shared Folder like our internal Content Marketing Folder below.
 This enables virtual assistants and remote teams to work together asynchronously without needing to be in the same room.
 Creators can share the URL to the latest version and still make edits without needing to notify their client or team.

 - Global: Since Kapwing is fully online, creators can collaborate with the whole global community: incorporating music, making copies of templates, effects, or assets, importing clips from Youtube, and re-editing popular formats.
 Our templates library is updated daily, and we have many more asset collections and templates in the works.

 Takeaway: Work together, from home, on the web.

 5. No hardware requirements.
 No software install or update

 Sadly, creators must have a heavyweight OS to run good video editing programs of the past.
 Chromebooks owners (70% of the US K12 market) are out of luck as they cannot run desktop-based programs.
 Tablets, feature phones, and some older laptops are insufficient.
 The hardware requirements block creators from using iMovie, Final Cut, or Adobe software.

 Even with the right computer, installation takes a while and may need troubleshooting.
 Your computer will take minutes to run Adobe Premiere for the first time.
 Once setup, programs may need to be updated right when you most need them.
 Without enough disk space or storage, the program will crash and burn, putting black holes into a creator's projects.